-Engagement Filters are web-page based filters that control the engagement data that is visible in the ABM Platform in places such as Audiences and ABM Analytics.
-These filters can be used to segment a customers website traffic into pages that are relevant to specific business units, product lines, campaigns, etc.
+Engagement Filters are optional web page-based filters that control the engagement data visible in the ABM Platform in places such as Audiences and ABM Analytics.
+You can use them to segment your website traffic into pages that are relevant to, for example, your specific business units, product lines, or campaigns.

-Users have the ability to determine specific pages on their website that they do/do not want to see engagement traffic for in the platform.
-Users can easily filter on areas of their website based on certain keywords or sections by designating whitelisted/blacklisted URLs using fuzzy definitions such as contains or starts with.
-This is particularly useful if you want to restrict your view to a set of pages associated with a particular business unit.
-Note that this section is optional.
+Engagement Filters are profile-specific.
+You configure them in an optional step when you are creating a profile by listing the pages on your website that you do or do not want to see engagement traffic for in the ABM Platform.
+You can designate whitelisted/blacklisted URLs using fuzzy definitions such as contains or starts with.
+Then you can easily filter the data for these areas of your website based on certain keywords or sections.
+This is useful if you want to restrict your view of the data to a set of pages associated with a particular business unit, product, or campaign.

 - Select a condition for each URL you want to add and then add the URL name.